Carrier-Pigeons/ProxyPigeon/infrastructure/web_server/README.md

                  php-zip
 ```

-Download the latest version of wordpress, then unzip it and copy it to `/var/www`:
+Download the latest version of Wordpress, then unzip it and copy it to `/var/www`:
 ```
 wget https://wordpress.org/latest.zip